 Scrum Master Advanced Training | Advanced Certified Scrum Master Course Toronto + Workshop

-Our Certified Scrum Master Advanced Training (A-CSM) course + Agile Release Planning Workshop Toronto approach is unique.
+Our Certified Scrum Master Advanced Training (A-CSM) course + Agile Release Planning Workshop Toronto approach is unique for Certified Scrum Toronto.

 The purpose of this course is to prepare you for and assess that you have achieved the next step to CSP-SM (Certified Scrum Professional – SM).

 Unlike others, we offer a two-day interactive Advanced Certified Scrum Master Course Toronto together with a one-day Agile Release Planning Workshop.

 We recommend that the two (A-CSM plus ARP) be taken together at the same time, but they can be taken individually, but the two must be taken at roughly the same time (within four months).